mluu921/mluu_blogdown/content/post/taylor_swift_and_beyonce/index.markdown

 # Final Model

 The optimal tuning parameters for accuracy appears to be 4.916 for cost and 0.001 for rbf_sigma.
 We will use these parameters for our final model.
+We will fit our final model on the full training data, and assess the performance on the test data.

 ```r